lithander/Leorik/README.md

 ## Version History
 ### Leorik 3.0
-[__Version 3.0__](https://github.com/lithander/Leorik/releases/tag/3.0) combines the feature set of Version 2.5.6 with a NNUE based evaluation that completely replaces the handcrafted one.
-The neural network is based on a relatively simple architecture with 768 inputs and one hidden layer of 256 neurons.
+[__Version 3.0__](https://github.com/lithander/Leorik/releases/tag/3.0) combines the featureset of Version 2.5.6 with a NNUE based evaluation that completely replaces the handcrafted one.
+The network architecture uses 768 inputs and one hidden layer of 256 neurons.
 It was trained using [Bullet](https://github.com/jw1912/bullet) on 622M labeled positions extracted from selfplay games.
 Despite the modest complexity of the NNUE architecture it has contributed most of the Elo gains of this version.
-The rest is from the adoption of Aspiration Windows and a revamped staged move generation that replaces the 2nd Killer move with a Counter and FollowUp move if available.
+The rest (~50 Elo) is from the adoption of Aspiration Windows and a revamped Staged Move Generation that replaces the 2nd Killer with a Counter and FollowUp move if available.

 Version 3.0 is expected to play at a strength of ~3300 CCRL Elo.